jvivar2383/jvivar2383/README.md

 Hi there!
 My name is Jenifer Vivar.

-I graduated with a bachelor's degree in applied mathematics and I'm currently working towards a Master's degree in data science.
+I hold a bachelor's degree in applied mathematics, and I recently earned my Master's degree in data science.
 I am interested in telling stories using data.
 I spend my time learning new topics about machine learning and applying my knowledge to different projects that will soon be posted on my page.

 As a former research scientist, I've found that exploratory analysis and using the data to build a narrative are the most exciting aspects of data science.